 Hello Everyone.
 Scoop here, the Cub Reporter from The Shady Pines Gazette newspaper.

 This just in.
-Mark your calendars because Friday, January 18th is National Winnie the Pooh Day!
-This is important to so many of our neighbors here in Shady Pines because we’re known to celebrate wonderful stories for children.
-We’re all about showcasing inspiring cartoon characters.
+Mark your calendars because January 18 is National Winnie the Pooh Day!
+This is important to so many of our neighbors here in Shady Pines Story Town because we’re known to celebrate wonderful stories for children.
+We’re all about showcasing inspiring and entertaining cartoon characters.
 In fact, we have a town full of them.

 Did you know that it was author A.A.
 Milne who brought, Pooh, the adorable, honey-loving bear to life?
 The stories also which also feature Milne’s son, Christopher Robin.
 This special day commemorates the author’s actual birthday on January 18, 1882.